jdittrich/userNeedResearchBook/text/allURBook.md

 If preliminary findings vary and it is hard to see any patterns you may need to involve more participants.

-Reasons for the lack of patters in the data can be:
+Reasons for the lack of patterns in the data can be:

 * Your research encompasses different groups of people with different needs – For example the groups students and professors share some traits, but many characteristics will vary.
 * The topic of your research is too broad – for example, »How do people do design« is very broad, »How do interface designers involve specifications of user research and engineers in their designs« is more specific.